+Published by

+87 Lancaster Road

-Corporate Governance 2013 Published by Law Business Research Ltd 87 Lancaster Road London, W11 1QQ, UK Tel: +44 20 7908 1188 Fax: +44 20 7229 6910
+Law Business Research Ltd

+London W11 1QQ, UK

+Tel: +44 20 7908 1188

+Fax: +44 20 7229 6910

-© Law Business Research Ltd 2013 No photocopying: copyright licences do not apply.
-ISSN 1476-8127
+© Law Business Research Ltd 2014

+No photocopying: copyright licences do not apply.

+First published 2002

-The information provided in this publication is general and may not apply in a specific situation.
+Thirt published 2002 Thirteenth edition 2014 ISSN 1476-8127 The information provided in this publication is general and may not apply in a specific situation.
 Legal advice should always be sought before taking any legal action based on the information provided.
 This information is not intended to create, nor does receipt of it constitute, a lawyer-client relationship.
-No legal advice is being given in the publication.
 The publishers and authors accept no responsibility for any acts or omissions contained herein.
-Although the information provided is accurate as of June 2013, be advised that this is a developing area.
+Although the information provided is accurate as of June 2014, be advised that this is a developing area.

 Printed and distributed by Encompass Print Solutions Tel: 0844 2480 112